mekaron/articles/agilecontent/theproblemwithlsps.md

 In this digital world, time to market is everything.
 The sooner you publish or deploy, the sooner you can start making money.
 Holding off on publishing until everything is perfect is a great pitfall and can destroy the value you create.

 All content is online and can - and will - be changed on the basis of user feedback at any time.
-People writing content - whether they're in marketing, support or in product, know that they're not algmighty and that they need to adjust their content on the basis of the wisdom of the crowd.
+People writing content - whether they're in marketing, support or in product, know that they're not almighty and that they need to adjust their content on the basis of the wisdom of the crowd.

-Effectivity of content is key, and whether or not it's effective can be measured in one way only: by giving it to the user.
+Effectivity of content is key, and whether or not it is effective can be measured in one way only: by giving it to the user.
 But it needs to be fast.
 And to reach the full potential: it needs to be fast in all languages.

 Agile methodology in software development and other industries, has also taught us that having multidiscplinary teams collaborate in creating MVPs and iterating over that first version, is far more effective than working in silos, where there is no way "up the waterfall" and problems detected later on in the process can never be fixed where they originate.